Tavakalmastan/Linux-and-GVim-Learning/README.md

-# GVim-Learning-Journey
+# GVim Learning Journey

+Welcome to my GVim learning repository.

-Documenting my daily GVim learning journey from beginner to advanced level with notes, commands, shortcuts, exercises, and projects.
+This repository documents my journey from beginner to advanced level in GVim.

+## Author

+Tavakalmastan